ljbo82/cpp-project-builder-core/README.md

 * **include/**

   Contains public includes (header files) used by application during build.
-If project is a library, contents of this directory will be copied to [distribution directory](#dir-dist).
+If project is a library, header files inside this directory will be copied to [distribution directory](#dir-dist).
 Any kind of file can be placed into this directory, but no compilation will be performed at all.
 This directory is added to compiler's include search path.

-  Additional include directories can be added to the project through the [`INCLUDE_DIRS`](#var-include-dirs) [input variable](#input-variables).
+  Additional include directories can be added to the project through [`INCLUDE_DIRS`](#var-include-dirs) and [`DIST_INCLUDE_DIRS`](#var-dist-include-dirs) [input variables](#input-variables).

-## Standard output directories
+## Output directories

 gcc-project-builder is inteded to support both native and cross-compilation.
 During build, output files are placed into host-specific directories (these output directories can be customized through [input variables](#input-variables):